Anatomy of an Agentic GTM System

 │

-│ ├── settings.json ← permissions (single security layer)
+│ ├── settings.json ← permissions (deny list inside the container)

 │ ├── settings.local.json ← personal overrides (gitignored)